Abdessamad139/laravel-news-site/README.txt

 	5. Stories can be liked and unliked (4 points)
 	6. Comments can be posted in association with a story (4 points)
 	7. Comments can be edited and deleted (3 points)
- Best Practices (15 Points):
+ Best Practices (15 points):
 	1. Code is well formatted and easy to read, with proper commenting (4 points)
 	2. Site follows the FIEO philosophy (3 points)
 	3. All pages pass the W3C validator (3 points)
-	4. CSRF tokens are passed when creating, editing, and deleting comments and stories (5 points) BootStrapping (5 Points):
+	4. CSRF tokens created using the Laravel.csrftoken object are passed when creating, editing, and deleting comments and stories (5 points)
+ BootStrapping (5 Points):
 	1. Site is visually appeal (3 points)
-	2. Site is professional and Êintuitive to use and navigate (2 points) Creative Portion (10points)
+	2. Site is professional and ï¿½intuitive to use and navigate (2 points) Creative Portion (10 points)